alex-karpenko/git-events-runner/docs/guides/config.md

 TLS configuration may be provided using the following config parameters:

-- `certificate`: path to the file with certificate in PEM format;
+- `certPath`: path to the file with certificate in PEM format;
-- `key`: path to the file with certificate private key in PEM format;
+- `keyPath`: path to the file with certificate private key in PEM format;
-- `secret`: name of the TLS secret to load certificate and key from;
+- `secretName`: name of the TLS secret to load certificate and key from;
 - `secretNamespace`: namespace where certificate secret is located.

-If you specified one of the `certificate` or `key`, the second option becomes mandatory because certificate doesn't work without a key and vise versa.
+If you specified one of the `certPath` or `keyPath`, the second option becomes mandatory because certificate doesn't work without a key and vise versa.

-`certificate/key` and `secret/secretNamespace` are mutually exclusive.
+`certPath/keyPath` and `secretName/secretNamespace` are mutually exclusive.
 is optional, if it's not specified default namespace will be used: if controller is running inside Kubernetes cluster (usual way) the default is controllers' namespace, otherwise namespace `default` will be used.